SwallowedStar/SystemWatch/README.md

 npm run dev
 ```

-Then launch the python scraper :
+Then launch the python scraper in admin mode if you are on windows:
 ```
 python3 scrap/scrap.py
 ```